NaufalZaid/FundamentalsOfDigitalCompetenceAssignment2/README.md

    cd FundamentalsOfDigitalCompetenceAssignment2

-6. Run the program with the ‘python3’ command.
+6. Run the program with the ‘python’ command.

+   python recommender.py

+7. If that does not work, run the program with the 'python3' command instead.

    python3 recommender.py